EngineHub/CraftBookDocs/source/mechanics/gate.rst

 Gate
 ====

-Gates are fence gates made of arbitrary shapes and sizes that can be toggled on and off.
+The **Gate** mechanic allows you to create gates of arbitrary shapes and sizes that can be toggled on and off.

-- They can be toggled by right clicking a sign, or;
+They can be toggled using two different methods:

-- They can be set with redstone input.
+* Right clicking the sign
+* Powering the sign with redstone

-When toggled off, gates leave the top row of fences intact as so it knows where to restore the fence blocks.
+When toggled off, gates leave the top row of fences intact as so it knows where to restore the blocks.

 Construction
 ============

 Gates consist of two parts:

 - Stacked fence blocks make up the gate.
 To stack fence blocks, place fences on top of each other.
 Repeat for each row.
 Make sure the top of the gate is covered.
+The list of usable blocks can be changed in the configuration file.
-- A nearby wall sign with [Gate] on the second line.
+- A nearby sign with ``[Gate]`` on the second line.
-- If the player is allowed to, they can put infinite on the last line of the signs to not run out of blocks.
-(If stop-mechanism-dupe is active.)

-If stop-mechanism-dupe is turned on in the configuration, you must create the entire gate or it will not work.
-You can restock mechanics by right clicking with the required block.

 Redstone support
 ----------------